lcthomas/engl6000f24/course-calendar.md

 ### Monday, September 16
 - Current graduate student panel: Laila Nashid, Chijioke Onah, Hunter Phillips, and Susannah Sharpless
 - Applying to conferences, writing abstracts, attending and presenting at conferences, conference funding
+- Please select your journal for your journal review presentation by class

 ## Week 5: Olin Library: Meet in Olin 106G (may be relabeled as Olin 108)
 ### Monday, September 23
 - Library session with Fred Muratori
     - Please bring a laptop to this session.
-- Journal review presentation info

 ## Week 6: Article Publishing
 ### Monday, September 30